-The SFWDAT model output for February 2, 2025, illustrates shallower conditions across WCA-3A.
-Northern WCA-3A continues to dry out especially east of the Miami Canal and approaches the soil surface.
-The ponded conditions in southern WCA3A are now absent.
+The SFWDAT model output for February 9, 2025, illustrates shallower conditions across the EPA compared to the past couple of months.
+Northern WCA-3A continues to dry out expanding now further west of the Miami Canal and approaches the soil surface.
+The ponded conditions in southern WCA3A are now absent and continuing to diminish.
 Most of the Big Cypress Basin, both to the north and south of Tamiami trail, is below soil surface, with some areas now significantly so.
-Hydrologic connectivity within the major sloughs of Everglades National Park (ENP) has diminished over the past two months, especially in the west, but remains conducive for water flow to the south.
+Hydrologic connectivity within the major sloughs of Everglades National Park (ENP) has diminished over the past two months but remains conducive for water flow to the south.
 Below average conditions are present along the L-67 levees and have expanded across most of central and southern WCA-3A.
 See figures EV-5 through EV-6.